jakubtomsu/jakubtomsu.github.io/content/posts/odin_comp_speed.md

 But 26 packages and 80k lines of code seems like a lot for a Hello World.
 All of that was pulled in by `core:fmt` and it's dependencies.
 Let's see if we can do something about it.

+### Dependencies

+A good way to diagnose the dependencies is to add a `-keep-temp-files` flag to the build command, and look at what `.ll` IR files are generated.
+The list of files tells you which packages got actually included in the build.
+And the file size roughly reflects the compile time.

 ## `base:runtime` only

 We can do something like the following to write data directly to *stderr*.
 The `base:runtime` is always included by default as it contains builtin implementations and other required features, so there's not much better we could do.